-Ohm's Law, Part 1
+Ohm's Law is Easy, Part 1

 Resistance ohms (R) are simple.
 They're the ratio of voltage (E) to current (I).
 Another way to say the same thing is that volts equal ohms times current.